A recent article in Harvard Business Review caught my attention. “Strategy Making in Turbulent Times,…

 An enormous amount of staff transition is expected over the next decade.
+In fact, much has been a result of the pandemic in our country and this trend will continue for a variety of reasons.

 Founding pastors reaching retirement age, boomers nearing the end of their ministry leadership, and younger leaders seeking new opportunities is creating “new look” church teams.
 As teams are created, what is the best strategy?